rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

    The following terms are defined in {{!RFC8342}} and are not redefined
    here:

-   o  configuration
+   * configuration

-   o  conventional configuration datastore
+   * conventional configuration datastore

-   o  datastore
+   * datastore
-   o  operational state
+   * operational state

-   o  operational state datastore
+   * operational state datastore

 ## Requirements Notation